Simulation of Beam-Beam Effects and Tevatron Experience: Overview of beam-beam effects

 A typical collider fill cycle is shown in Figure \ref{store5989}.
-First, proton bunches are injected one at a time on the central orbit.
-After that, the helix is opened and antiproton bunches are injected in batches of four.
-This process is accompanied by longitudinal cogging after each 3 transfers.
-Then the beams are accelerated to the top energy (85 s) and the machine optics is changed to collision configuration in 25 steps over 120 seconds (low-beta squeeze).
-The last two stages include initiating collisions at the two main interaction points (IP) and removing halo by moving in the collimators.
+First, proton bunches were injected one at a time on the central orbit.
+After that, the electrostatic separators were powered and antiproton bunches were injected in batches of four.
+This process was accompanied by longitudinal cogging after each 3 transfers.
+Then the beams were accelerated to the top energy in 85 s and the machine optics was changed to collision configuration in 25 steps over 120 seconds of the so-called low-beta squeeze, during wich the $\beta ^*$ changed from 1.5 to 0.28 m.
+The last two stages included initiating collisions at the two main interaction points (IP) and removing halo by moving in the collimators.

-It has been shown in machine studies that beam losses up the ramp and through the low-beta squeeze are mainly caused by beam-beam effects \cite{BBTev}.
-In the HEP mode, the beam-beam induced emittance growth and particle losses contribute to the faster luminosity decay.
+It has been shown in machine studies that beam losses up the ramp and through the low-beta squeeze were mainly caused by beam-beam effects \cite{BBTev}.
+During the high energy physics collisions runs (HEP mode), the beam-beam induced emittance growth and particle losses contributed to the faster luminosity decay.
 Figure \ref{lossbudget} summarizes the observed losses of luminosity during different stages of the collider cycle.